SSPP Air Pollution and Traffic Initiative

 + Mrs Johnson attended various meetings being run by the Mayor for London, with regards to (what as at the time) a new initiative.
 It was hoped it would have a very positive impact on our children and the local community.

 + Rights Respecting Steering Group/School Council met to discuss how we could raise awareness over air pollution.
 Decisions were made regarding targeting the local community and council.

 + Poetry Competition: To tie in with National Poetry Day a competition was once again set across the school.
 The theme selected for that year was ‘Air Pollution’.

 + Outright 2018: A whole-school homework was set as part of Outright 2018.
 KS2 were asked to write postcards to members of Parliament, encouraging them to think about the effects of air pollution on children.
 These were then sent away to the designated MPs.
 KS1 made posters on the same theme.

-+ Leaflet drop: After creating leaflets centred on reducing the amount of air pollution (particularly caused by traffic) in our area, the Rights Respecting Steering Group/School Council have delivered these to through the doors of local residents.
-A set has also been made available for parents to take and read, in the hope that they will think about how they travel with their children to school each day/
++ Leaflet drop: After creating leaflets centred on reducing the amount of air pollution (particularly caused by traffic) in our area, the Rights Respecting Steering Group/School Council have delivered these through the doors of local residents.
+A set was also made available for parents to take and read, in the hope that they will think about how they travel with their children to school each day/

 + Air Pollution Week: This ran at the end January.
 Each year group completed a set of lessons built around understanding air pollution and then collecting data to be used at a later date.